Network organizational structure: Definition, best practices & examples

 Diversify and balance network partners

-Trusting external partners with aspects of your business can open you up to risks.
-These could include concerns about their performance, availability, or reliability.
+Trusting external partners with aspects of your business can open you up to risks, including concerns about their performance, availability, or reliability.

 To address this, having a diverse and balanced set of network partners is crucial.
 Having many partners for a function reduces the risk of disruption in the event of one partner’s failure.